Amore Italian Restaurant Review

 I love to cook, write, and eat.
 And I really love to share this information with the world.
 I started www.thefoodcops.com when I realized the amount of misinformation out there in regard to cooking and food.
 So I decided to start gathering up everything I could, from recipes to cooking tips to restaurant reviews, to create a resource that people would actually use and enjoy.
 I think it's important to be passionate about food and enjoy cooking it and eating it.
 This is my way of sharing all that knowledge with you.

 In the 0.33 season of “The Big Bang Theory,” Penny (Kaley Cuoco) and Leonard (Johnny Galecki) have an intense argument approximately her incapability to mention, “I love you.”
 This devastates Leonard.
-He spends an awful lot of the next night time woefully attempting to sing himself to sleep with Alanis Morissette songs, a good deal to the chagrin of his fastidious, even though socially-awkward, the genius of a roommate, Sheldon Cooper (Jim Parsons).
+He spends an awful lot of the next night time woefully attempting to sing himself to sleep with Alanis Morissette songs, a good deal to the chagrin of his fastidious, even though socially awkward, genius roommate, Sheldon Cooper (Jim Parsons).

 recipes inside the divorce